Polly Bemis: Personal life

-On August 13, 1894, Bemis married Charlie Bemis, son of a Connecticut Yankee jeweler.
+On August 13, 1894, Polly married Charlie Bemis, son of a Connecticut Yankee jeweler.
 They moved from Warren to a site 17 miles north by trail at a spot that came to be called both Bemis Point and Polly Place.
-Peter Klinkhammer, the couple's friend, reported that this was a marriage of convenience as Polly needed to establish legal residency in the US and Charlie Bemis needed someone to take care of him.
-Bemis's struggle for legal permanent residency went to the courts in Moscow, Idaho and her residency was finally granted on August 10, 1896, in Helena, Montana.
+Peter Klinkhammer, the couple's friend, reported that this was a marriage of convenience, as Polly needed to establish legal residency in the US and Charlie Bemis needed someone to take care of him.
+Polly's struggle for legal permanent residency went to the courts in Moscow, Idaho, and her residency was finally granted on August 10, 1896, in Helena, Montana.
 Together, Charlie and Polly Bemis filed a mining claim, becoming among the first pioneers to settle along the Salmon River (The River of No Return), only several yards from the riverside.
 Even today this house is not accessible by road.
 Boats are a common means of access.
-Although the couple had no children—Bemis was 40 when they married—she was noted for her concern for children.
+Although the couple had no children—Polly was 40 when they married—she was noted for her concern for children.
 They also were known to garden and care for a number of animals, including horses and a cougar.
-Bemis was also noted for her nursing skills, fishing, friendliness, wit, and sense of humor.
+Polly was also noted for her nursing skills, fishing, friendliness, wit, and sense of humor.

-Bemis saved Charlie's life a second time.
+Polly saved Charlie's life a second time.
 In the summer of 1922, a fire gutted their home on the Salmon River, possibly caused by an untended or overheated woodstove.
 Charlie was inside at the time, and Polly, along with their friend Shepp, rescued him from the burning house.
-The Bemis' moved across the Salmon River to live with mining partners Peter Klinkhammer and Charlie Shepp, both German, who had been long-time neighbors and friends.
+The couple moved across the Salmon River to live with mining partners Peter Klinkhammer and Charlie Shepp, both German, who had been long-time neighbors and friends.